Hand Therapy Exercises for 3 Common Diagnoses

 • Isometric Wrist Extension Pronated

 While a patient may suffer median nerve compression proximally, distally, or both (referred to as a “double crush”), carpal tunnel syndrome is by far the most common cause of median nerve compression.
-And while carpal tunnel syndrome can be quite persistent, it’s important to assist our patients in symptom management with a well-rounded home program, including (but not limited to) the following:
+And while carpal tunnel syndrome can be persistent, it’s important to assist our patients in symptom management with a well-rounded home program, including hand therapy exercises.

 1. Median nerve glides, in addition to splinting and client education, have demonstrated reduced likelihood of surgery for individuals experiencing carpal tunnel syndrome,3 as shown here: